Update: 23 July 2021

 Affidavit: An affidavit is a sworn statement made by you.
 Compose the statement you wish to make, but do not sign the document until the Consular Officer can witness your signature at your notary appointment.

-What Documents We Cannot Notarize at the Embassy
+Documents We Cannot Notarize

 Please note that we cannot authenticate U.S. official documents such as birth certificates, marriages certificate, divorce decrees, death certificates etc. For more information please review the Authentication of U.S. State-issued Documents webpage.